 You can start by speaking to the person or people concerned to try to resolve the situation.
 If this does not work, you can file a formal complaint.

 The complaints procedure is slightly different depending on where you live.

 You or someone acting on your behalf can file a complaint by phone, mail or in person with the "Service Quality and Complaints Commissioner".
 Part of the commissioner's role is helping people express their complaints.

 To find out the name and contact information of the commissioner in your area, ask a staff member of the residence, call the general government information number (1-877-644-4545) or check the list of commissioners on the website of the Quebec department of health and social services.

 If you are not satisfied with the response of the commissioner, or if you do not get an answer within 45 days of when the commission got your complaint, you can ask the Québec Ombudsman to review your complaint.
 (1-800-463-5070)

-If your complaint concerns the fact that services listed in your lease are not being provided, you can also contact the Régie du logement (rental board).
-Call 1-877-644-4545 to get the number of the rental board office in your area.
+If your complaint is that the services listed in your lease are not being provided, or that the residence wants to cancel your lease, you can also contact the Régie du logement (rental board).
+Call 1-877-644-4545 to get the number of the Rental Board office in your area.

 Complaint Procedure - CHSLDs, Intermediate Resources & Family-Type Facilities

 You or someone acting on your behalf can file a complaint by phone, mail or in person with the "Service Quality and Complaints Commissioner" responsible for the facility.
 A staff member of the place you live can give you the name and contact information of the Commissioner.

 Part of the Commissioner's role is helping people express their complaints.